High School Graduation

-We have seen a steady climb in Anchorage from a 59% four-year graduation rate in 2005 to 80.2% for the class of 2015 (based on preliminary data) and we are on track to reach our goal of 90% by 2020.
+We have seen a steady climb in Anchorage from a 59% four-year graduation rate in 2005 to 81.4% for the class of 2017 - the highest graduation rate yet!
+But we still have a lot of work to do to reach our goal of 90% high school graduation by 2020.

 Back on Track